Our specialist says:

 Day 1: The adventure begins

-This evening you will be flying from London Heathrow to Johannesburg with British Airways.
+This evening you will be flying to Johannesburg.

 Day 2: Travel to Swakopmund